The Nitrates in vegetables are good for your eyes

 They came to the conclusion that after eating between 100 and 142 mg of vegetable nitrates daily, their chance of developing early AMD was lowered by 35%.
-This was compared to people who would normally eat less than 69 mg a day.
-Now, this is really good news as this method is so easy to do.
+They compared this to people who would normally eat less than 69 mg a day.
+Now, this is fantastic news as this method is so easy to do.
 Plus the fact it has no side effects.

 Now you will probably like to know what to eat

 There are many things out there which will provide with a decent amount of nitrates.
 Included in the list are Butterleaf lettuce (200 mg per serving), Cilantro (257 mg/serving) and rhubarb (281 mg/serving).
-Eating these appear to be a good idea.
-There is one vegetable which beats them all, and that is Arugula, it can boast a fantastic 480 mg of nitrate per serving.
+Eating these appears to be a good idea.
+There is one vegetable which beats them all, and that is Arugula.
+It can boast a fantastic 480 mg of nitrate per serving.

 It is said that during the Middle Ages it was strictly forbidden to grow rocket in the vegetable gardens of monasteries.
-Anyhow in 802, Charlemagne put out a decree making it possible to grow in gardens.
-Arugula is not difficult to grow but mild frost will turn its leaves red.
+Anyhow, in 802, Charlemagne put out a decree making it possible to grow in gardens.
+Arugula is easy to grow, but mild frost will turn its leaves red.

 Know your greens

 You might think, oh no, greens again.
 You should not be afraid and try different mixtures, here come some ideas you might want to try.
 You will find it is exciting to learn how to make tasteful mixtures and at the same time get your daily amount of nitrates, your eyes will thank you.